 This is coming to see the seriousness and awfulness of sin as something terrible and against God.
 Repentance is to consciously turn away from sin, to turn to Christ and follow Him in a life of new obedience.

-The church of Jesus Christ is made up those who profess faith in Christ and their children.
-The church at different times will have different degrees of purity and impurity and will never reach perfection while here on earth.
-We reject the ecumenical movement and believe in co-operation and fellowship only with churches which believe the true gospel of Jesus Christ.
-We reject though the narrow separatist theology of some churches which prevents true gospel believing churches and true believers from having fellowship and partnership together in the Gospel.
+The church of Jesus Christ is made up those who profess faith in Christ alone, and their children.
+The church at different times will have different degrees of purity and impurity and will never reach perfection while here on Earth.

-When a Christian dies their soul goes to be with Christ in heaven which is a place of absolute joy and a place without sin or suffering.
-When Jesus comes again at the end of the world the Christians' souls will be re-united to their glorified resurected bodies and they will enter the new heaven and new earth forever.
+When a Christian dies their soul goes to be with Christ in heaven.
+When Jesus comes again the Christian’s soul is reunited to their glorified resurrected body and they will enter the new heaven and new earth forever.